 Looking for some great Classic WoW addons?
 One of the features that has changed dramatically since World of Warcraft launched nearly 16 years ago is how much players are willing to alter the basic user interface to streamline the experience and eradicate even the smallest inconveniences.

 In vanilla WoW, player additions to how WoW looked and gave them feedback and information were very limited.
 Some offered a svelte way to report additional information across the top or bottom of the screen.
-Others provided small, discreet windows with additional displays, whether they were for a specific class or to track an item that was obscured in the default UI.
+Others provided small, discreet windows with additional displays, whether they were for specific Classic WoW classes, or to track an item that was obscured in the default UI.

 Today players tweak nearly every part of the game’s interface.
 All-in-one packages such as ElvUI change everything from the minimap and spell bars, to damage and healing numbers, and even the chat logs.
 Some of that is because WoW’s default UI is in desperate need of an overhaul, given that modern principles of usability weren’t pervasive 16 years ago.
 Some is because today’s Warcraft players are more familiar with the game and technically savvy about what mods can do and how to install them.

 The good news for modern players returning to Classic WoW is that addons now exist to provide at least a few contemporary conveniences to the original version of the game.
 While nothing will provide all the quality of life improvements WoW itself has added over the years to one of the best MMOs of all time, these will give you a few important windows into modern life – nostalgia ain’t all it’s cracked up to be.

 Here are a few of our favourites: